How to Cook Frozen Steaks

 An America's Test Kitchen Recipe

-This recipe's for Procrastinators and the Spontaneous.
-Want to cook a steak, like ASAP?
+Hello, Meal Procrastinators.
+Hey, Spontaneous People.
+Want to cook a steak, like right now? like ASAP?
 Just pull a steak or two from the freezer and an hour later, you'll sit down to perfectly cooked steaks.
 No thawing needed!

 Intrigued?
 Read on!
 This is effortless cooking with fine, fine results.
 These steaks?
 It's like you've pampered good meat for hours.